fdadeau/ggj2k23/README.md

 You will have to explore the dark undergrounds, escape its population of dangerous and aggressive plants, and finally reach the surface...

-A return to the roots of FPS games with a 2.5D shooter inspired from Wolfenstein 3D.
+A return to the roots of FPS games with an old-fashioned 2.5D shooter.

 ## How to play